corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/operations/deployment/deployment-kubernetes.md

 ## Appendix A: Docker Images

-Visit the [platform support matrix](../../../../../../../en/platform/corda/4.9/enterprise/platform-support-matrix.html#docker-images) for information on Corda Docker Images for version 4.8.
+Visit the [platform support matrix](../../platform-support-matrix.html#docker-images) for information on Corda docker images.